Kūdō: Takashi Azuma and conception of Daido juku

 Azuma came in contact with budo for the first time when he entered the judo club of his school in Kesennuma at the age of 16 in 1965.
 In 1972 after his service in the Japanese armed forces, he joined Kyokushin Karate.
-That same year he founded a Kyokushin dan at Waseda University.
+That same year he founded a Kyokushin branch at Waseda University.

 In 1981, Azuma founded his own martial art because he was unhappy with some characteristics of Kyokushin.
 Azuma was bothered that in Kyokushin serious head injuries are common.
 Azuma was also of the opinion that physically smaller fighters are at a disadvantage compared to bigger fighters.
-Especially he had his own experiences in receiving so many nasty blows that his nose got bent out of its place.
+Especially he had his own experiences of receiving so many nasty blows that his nose got bent out of its place.
 In his book, he quotes that he was "good at grabbing the collar and head-butting in a fight" and felt full-contact rules of Kyokushin very limiting.

 One of the fundamental precepts in Daidojuku was the creation of a realistic and versatile fighting style that encompassed effective offensive and defensive techniques including head punches, elbows, headbutts, throws and joint-locks from Judo combined with other ground fighting techniques.
 Azuma's early development of a martial art was first a hybrid of Kyokushin Karate and Judo.
 Kyokushin was the basis, however, the regulations changed dramatically.
 The style would not have been limited by the boundaries of a single style but would have used techniques from different martial arts, not just the initial judo and karate mix.
 Later in the 1980s and 1990s, this style began to include several martial arts techniques such as boxing, muay thai, jujitsu, wrestling, and others all merged in the style of Daidojuku.
 Protective clothing was introduced, which allowed hand techniques to the head, and provides sufficient protection to the head during kicking techniques.